-Retirement benefit cost recognized in the financial statements amounted to P62,255 in 2020, P62,255 in 2019, and P40,582 in 2018.
+Retirement benefit cost recognized in the financial statements amounted to P74,239 in 2021, P62,425 in 2020, and P62,255 in 2019.
 (See Note 19)

 Impairment of non-financial asset

 The Company assesses impairment on assets whenever events or changes in circumstances indicate that the carrying amount of a non-financial asset (Property and equipment, Investment in Associate, Franchise and Investment Properties) may not be recoverable.
 Several factors are considered which could trigger that impairment has occurred.
 Though management believes that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have material adverse effect on the results of operations.